prisma/dataguide/README.md

 This repository contains the [source code](./src) and the [content](./content) for [Prisma's Data Guide](/).

+## Licenses

+The code in this repository is licensed under an [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+The [written content](./content/) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Run locally

 Download the code and get started by running the following commands: